ccxt/ccxt/wiki/Manual.md

 A successful call to a unified method for placing market or limit orders returns the unified [order structure](#order-structure).

 Note, that some fields from the order structure returned from `createOrder` may be `undefined / None / null` if the underlying exchange API does not return that information in the response.
-In general, the user is guaranteed that the `createOrder` method will return a structure that will contain at least the order `id` and the `info`:
+In general, the user is guaranteed that the `createOrder` method will return a unified [order structure](#order-structure) that will contain at least the order `id` and the `info` (a raw response from the exchange "as is"):

 ```JavaScript
 {